lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Why can't I double-tap to self-cast or change wards with double-tap?**

 That is intended behaviour in my super compact layout, to prevent miscasts. <kbd>Alt</kbd>+<kbd>Key</kbd> should do self-cast or switch wards.
-Furthermore, double tap self cast is impossible if you are using quick casts.
+Furthermore, double-tap self cast is impossible if you are using quick casts.

 This was done by reducing the self cast timeout tolerance to zero.
 The way double-taping works is by using the *Smart Double-Tap* in-game option (hold <kbd>Alt</kbd> and press an item or ability's hotkey).